January 28, 2020

 Most people will tell you that the less they have to do, the happier they are.
 And the best way to reduce your to-do list is to delegate whatever tasks you can to other people.

 At home, ask your spouse, kids, or roommates to pitch in with chores.
+You could even spend a little extra money per month and hire a company that offers house cleaning services Houston way, or wherever you're based, to get your cleaning done for you!
 At work, delegate tasks to your assistants so you’ll have more time to focus on things that only you can do.

 This may be impossible to do at work, but unplugging your digital devices is a great way to eliminate distractions.
 If you can’t unplug, at least try to cut down on screen time.